hyochan/talktalk-node/README.md

      - You can check on http://localhost:4466/
   5. `$ npm start`
   - you can run `$ npm run prisma:local` which can do *step 3~5* at once.
+    - `Caveat`: *$ prisma deploy* may be failed first execution.
+It would be working well when you try this again.

   #### Cleaning up docker container & prisma server
   - `$ docker-compose stop prisma mysql`